korsbo/Latexify.jl/README.md

 This is a package for generating LaTeX maths from julia objects.

 This package utilises Julias [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity) to convert expressions to LaTeX-formatted strings.
-This package supplies functionalities for converting a range of different Julia objects, including:
+Latexify.jl supplies functionalities for converting a range of different Julia objects, including:

 - Expressions,
 - Strings,
 - Numbers (including rationals and complex),
 - Symbolic expressions from SymEngine.jl,
-- ParameterizedFunctions from DifferentialEquations.jl
+- ParameterizedFunctions and ReactionNetworks from DifferentialEquations.jl

 as well as arrays of any supported types.

 Latexify.jl supplies a few functions:
 - `latexify`, takes any of the supported input and outputs a suitable latex environment.